canmom/canmom.github.io/_posts/animation/2023-03-22-when-robots-got-muscles.md

 A little later in 2013 comes PlatinumGames's spinoff of the <cite>Metal Gear</cite> franchise, the cyborg ninja character action game <cite>Metal Gear Rising: Revengeance</cite>, which is one of the greatest games ever made imo.
 While the <cite>Metal Gear</cite> series had frequently depicted giant metallic robots, and there were also occasional depictions of cyborgs with robot muscle starting with the low-res [Gray Fox](https://metalgear.fandom.com/wiki/Gray_Fox) in MGS1 and [Raiden's much more detailed cyborg body](https://static.wikia.nocookie.net/metalgear/images/c/c0/Ninja_Raiden.jpg/revision/latest?cb=20080620064342) in MGS4, MGRR went all in on the sort of DXHR-style depiction of artificial muscles.
 Full-body cyborgs are everywhere---the plot revolves around a bunch of brains in jars---and it features a fantastically designed rogue's gallery of cool cyborgs, such as 12-armed Mistral, or magnets themed Monsoon whose body splits into a bunch of flying disconnected slices for... reasons after he delivers a long speech about meme theory.
 Of course, best known is Senator Armstrong, a huge muscular US Senator whose 'nanomachines, jack!' give him strength and a resistant shell.
 You also get a friend who's a high-tech robot dog with a super-flexible tail.

-One of the key mechanics of MGRR is basically mechaguro: you cut your enemy apart (which has some kind of clever engine for efficiently splitting geometry across along planes) and grab their spine for a quick heal.
+Many of MGRR's mechanics draw out a mechabare theme: you cut your enemy apart (which has some kind of clever engine for efficiently splitting geometry across along planes) and grab their spine for a quick heal.
 When you defeat the bosses, you generally dice them into tiny pieces---even the building-sized robots.

 The tech here is basically magic, but it is highly biomimetic magic: most of the design elements are human limbs covered in shiny plastic and perhaps carbon-fiber like grids.
 There is some lore about it, e.g. some of the walking-tank enemies you fight are made using cow cells, which means they moo when they attack you.
 Like the other <cite>Metal Gear</cite> games, <cite>Rising</cite> is full of optional, long rambling conversations ripped from science magazines, but it's art direction first.
 Being a cyborg is an excuse to let you jump off missiles and shit like that.